percona/everest-doc/docs/use/RestoreBackup.md

 To seamlessly resume PITR after a restore, make sure to run a new full backup.
 This new backup will serve as the starting point for oplog updates, ensuring the continuity and integrity of your data.

-## Restore to a point-in-time
+## Restore to a point-in-time recovery

-To restore to a point-in-time:
+To restore to a point-in-time recovery:
 {.power-number}

 1. In the <i class="uil uil-database"></i> **Databases** view, select the database you want to replicate.